DavideBri/Gesko/README.md

 Forked from [Asko](https://github.com/manuelmazzuola/asko).
 Inspired from [Klisé](https://github.com/piharpi/jekyll-klise)

+Both had some issues with Github Pages, so I decided to make it work by losing as few features as possible.
-Now deployable on Github Pages, with:
+Now easly deployable on Github Pages, with:

 ### Features